oksome/Skink/README.md

 This is done by creating intermediate `skink.remote.JSObject` objects that distinguish between basic types, other JSObjects and callable objects.

+Skink integrates with the [Bottle Web Framework](http://bottlepy.org/) for exposing standard HTTP resources.

 Advanced Features
 ---